MatthiasKauer/EqualRangeKt/README.md

 [![Build Status](https://travis-ci.org/MatthiasKauer/EqualRangeKt.svg?branch=master)](https://travis-ci.org/MatthiasKauer/EqualRangeKt)

-Equal_range for Kotlin implements the three binary search functions from C++ for the JVM:
+Equal_range for Kotlin implements the three binary search functions from C++ for the JVM.
+Note that **the list must be sorted before calling any of these functions**.

 - [lowerBound](http://en.cppreference.com/w/cpp/algorithm/lower_bound) returns the index of the first element in a list `xs` that is *not less than* `x0`.
 - [upperBound](http://en.cppreference.com/w/cpp/algorithm/upper_bound) returns the index of the first element in a list `xs` that is *greater than* `x0`.